 A program providing a new learning experience in a mechanical engineering environment appropriate for the graduate level of work with a minimum of 150 hours of work.
 A written report describing the activities and accomplishments of the student during the internship is required at the conclusion of the internship period.
 May be repeated once for credit.
 A maximum of three (3) credit hours may be applied toward the graduate degree.
-Offer every Fall, Spring and Summer.
+Offered every Fall, Spring and Summer.
 CR/NC only.
+Prerequisite: Consent of the Department Chair.